KunMinX/VIABUS-Architecture/README_EN.md

 For details, see [Wiki - Comparison of various architectures](https://github.com/KunMinX/android-viabus-architecture/wiki/Comparison-of-various-architectures.) .

 # How to use ViaBus
-Add the following dependency to the module build.gradle
+Add the following random dependency to the module build.gradle
 ```
+//Continuously integrated viabus rapid development framework (including viabus kernels and popular frameworks for rapid product development)
-implementation "com.kunminx.viabus:viabus-architecture:0.4.3"
+implementation "com.kunminx.viabus:viabus-architecture:0.4.4"

+//Pure viabus kernel (if you just want to experience a decoupling idea, you can only rely on this item).
+//implementation "com.kunminx.viabus:viabus-core:0.4.4"
 ```
 For details, see [Wiki - how to use ViaBus](https://github.com/KunMinX/android-viabus-architecture/wiki/How-to-use-ViaBus) .